yoncerbo/scd/README.md

 JLR instruction uses ALU to add r1 and r2, therefore it updates the flags.

 ROT instruction uses only 3 lowest bits of r2 and ignores the rest.

+Instructions LDB and STB use ALU for calculating the addres, therefore they update the flags based on the address calculated.

 ### Branch instructions